-- To support free/busy inquiries with N-to-E resource booking: Delete the Domino resource and use CMN's Directory Connector to create a forwarding contact to replace it-to route resource requests to the corresponding resource object in Active Directory. - If free/busy is not required: N-to-E resource booking can be achieved by mail forwarding, where the resource in Domino is configured to forward its mail (resource requests) to the corresponding resource object in AD.
-(Migrator for Notes to Exchange can automatically configure this mail-routing when it migrates the resource.)
+- To support free/busy inquiries with N-to-E resource booking: Deletes the Domino resource and uses the CMN Directory Connector to create a forwarding contact to replace it-to route resource requests to the corresponding resource object in Active Directory. - If free/busy is not required: Notes-to-Exchange resource booking can be achieved by mail forwarding, where the resource in Domino is configured to forward its mail (resource requests) to the corresponding resource object in AD.
+(MNE can automatically configure this mail-routing when it migrates the resource.)

-The best practice for resource migration now is by one of the two methods noted above.
-If you do not intend to configure CMN's Free/Busy Connector, you can migrate resource objects in the same collections with the users who use them (or whenever most of the users who use them have been migrated).
+The best practice for resource migration is using one of the two methods described here.
+If you do not intend to configure the CMN Free/Busy Connector, you can migrate resource objects in the same collections with the users who use them (or whenever most of the users who use them are migrated).